Equity Leadership Initiative Inaugural Class of 2021/2022

 A resident of Providence, Ana is the Director of the Women's Center at the University of Rhode Island.
 To read more about Ana, click here.

 "I am always excited when I have the opportunity to engage with people who are making an impact.
-I am looking forward to the engagement with this cohort and the knowledge that each one of us brings and will share in the inaugural Equity Leadership Initiative.”
+I am looking forward to engaging with this cohort and the knowledge that each one of us brings and will share in the inaugural Equity Leadership Initiative.”

 A resident of Cranston, Doris is Director of Small Business Programs at Rhode Island Commerce, where she manages the Supply RI program as well as the Small Business Assistance Program.
 She also serves a a Commerce liaison for several state agencies, including the Rhode Island Emergency Management Agency, the Rhode Island Alliance for Business Resilience and the Rhode Island Department of Transportation.
 To read more about Doris, click here.